brevis-network/prover-network-ops/docs/run_prover_node.md

 2. Use [explorer StakingToken](https://sepolia.arbiscan.io/address/0x46b07178907650afc855763a8f83e65afec24074#writeContract) to `approve` StakingController 0x4eE8ec243dceC0a6A5676470d4dBfA71CE96F069 to spend your staking token

-3. Use [explorer StakingController](https://sepolia.arbiscan.io/address/0x4eE8ec243dceC0a6A5676470d4dBfA71CE96F069#writeProxyContract) to `initializeProver` with a default commission rate.
-It will transfer a configured minimum staking amount from your wallet to `StakingController`
+3. Use [explorer StakingController](https://sepolia.arbiscan.io/address/0x4eE8ec243dceC0a6A5676470d4dBfA71CE96F069#writeProxyContract) to `initializeProver` with a default commission rate (suggest using 10000 bps for now).
+The transaction will also transfer a configured minimum staking amount from your wallet to `StakingController`

 4. Use [explorer StakingController](https://sepolia.arbiscan.io/address/0x4eE8ec243dceC0a6A5676470d4dBfA71CE96F069#writeProxyContract) to `setProverProfile`